Skip to main content

 Contact Us

-For more information about AIS Undergraduate Studies, please contact the AIS main office, Undergraduate Advisor Christopher Cruz, or Dr. Amy Fatzinger, Director of Undergraduate Studies.
+For more information about AIS Undergraduate Studies, please contact the AIS main office, Undergraduate Advisor Vanessa DeCardenas, or Dr. Tristan Reader, Director of Undergraduate Studies.

 AIS Main Office